Ludmila Foxlee

-Ludmila Kuchar Foxlee (August 13, 1885 – April 15, 1971) was an American social worker at the Ellis Island immigration station.
+Ludmila Kuchar Foxlee (August 13, 1885 – February 28, 1971) was an American social worker at the Ellis Island immigration station.
 Employed by the YWCA after World War I, Foxlee spent time in Czechoslovakia to assist in rebuilding efforts before working at Ellis Island from 1920 to 1937.
 She became one of the most well-known immigrant aid workers and her meticulous notes are currently stored at the Ellis Island archives (National Park Service).

 Early life

 Foxlee was born Ludmila Kuchařová in Bohemia in 1885, to Czech father and Austrian mother.
 She emigrated to the United States in 1894 with her family.
 For many years, Foxlee toured the United States and Canada as a singer and actress with the Annie Russel Theatrical Company.

 During one of these tours, her husband, John, joined the company as a set designer and subsequently they were married.
-During some of Thomas Edison's early experiments with the phonograph, she acted as his singing recording star.
+She worked as a singer for some of Thomas Edison's early experiments with the phonograph.